 • Administrative (where your work directly relates to the management or general business operations)

 • Executive (typically a high-level manager or someone who controls an important aspect of the business)

 • Professional (your work is professional in nature and is predominantly intellectual, requiring the consistent exercise of discretion and judgment)

 Because overtime pay can add significant sums of money to worker’s pay checks, ensuring that workers are correctly identified and classified – and paid the money they are due – is critical.

-For more information or for assistance with any wage and hour question, please contact the top Georgia wage and hour lawyers at Buckley Beal LLP for an immediate, confidential consultation.
+For more information or for assistance with any wage and hour question, please contact the top Georgia wage and hour lawyers at Buckley Beal LLP for an immediate, confidential case evaluation.